DaliaBasa/Active-Directory/ActiveDirectory.md

 # Active Directory
 Active Directory is the leading directory service solution made by Microsoft.
 It was first introduced in Windows 2000 Server edition as an implementation of X.500 directory.
 Active Directory uses LDAP as its primary access protocol.
-Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos.
+Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos. </br>
-Active Directory can be deployed in one of five forms: Active Directory Domain Services (AD DS), Active Directory Lightweight Directory Services (AD LDS), Active Directory Federation Services (AD FS), Active Directory Rights Management Services (AD RMS), Active Directory Certificate Services (AD CS).
+Active Directory can be deployed in one of five forms: Active Directory Domain Services (AD DS), Active Directory Lightweight Directory Services (AD LDS), Active Directory Federation Services (AD FS), Active Directory Rights Management Services (AD RMS), Active Directory Certificate Services (AD CS). </br>
-The repository will focus on AD DS as it’s the most common product of Active Directory.
+This repository will focus on AD DS as it’s the most common product of Active Directory.

 # Active Directory Features